domeneshop/snippets/ExternalDNS.md

 # ExternalDNS webhooks

-One of our customers has been so gracious as to create full automation of DNS record creation for Kubernetes (K8s) clusters using a Goland provider:
+One of our customers has been so gracious as to create full automation of DNS record creation for Kubernetes (K8s) clusters using a Golang provider:

 https://github.com/cloudless-no/external-dns-domeneshop-webhook